Corendon International Big Band Competion

 In case your band is selected, you are required to send, for use on our website, at least two high resolution photographs of your band before the 1st of March 2019.

 Your application can be sent via the following two ways:

 By mail: Stichting Meer Jazz, (c/o “Application IBBC”), Postbus 579, 2130 AN HOOFDDORP, THE NETHERLANDS

 By e-mail: firstname.lastname@example.org

-As an international oriented music event the IBBC is always interested in the possibility of collaborating with like-minded organizations within and outside of the Netherlands.
+As an international oriented music event, the IBBC is always interested in the possibility of collaborating with like-minded organizations within and outside of the Netherlands.
 Herein we think of examples such as project exchanges or touring events with affiliations to the competition.
-If you have ideas or suggestion then feel free to contact us via the above mentioned means.
+If you have ideas or suggestions, feel free to contact us via the above mentioned means.

 Our main sponsor, the Corendon Foundation is an independent foundation that through support of charities and projects offers a connective and supportive roll in many countries worldwide.
 For more information about the Corendon Foundation’s vision and supporting projects please visit https://www.corendon.nl/foundation.